OpenSSI: Distributions

-In 2008, work was in progress to port OpenSSI to Debian Etch and Lenny.
+Since 2008, work was in progress to port OpenSSI to Debian Etch and Lenny distributions.

 History

 The origins of OpenSSI date back to the early 1980s, when the LOCUS distributed operating system was developed at UCLA.
-The team that developed LOCUS went on to form the Locus Computing Corporation and produced various versions of the LOCUS technology under several names, culminating in the development of the UnixWare NonStop Clusters product at Tandem Computers, which had by that time acquired the LOCUS team and rights to the technology.
-NonStop Clusters for Unixware was commercialized by SCO as an add-on for UnixWare.
-When SCO stopped selling NonStop Clusters, the former Locus team, now working for Compaq (which had acquired Tandem in the interim), ported the NonStop Clusters code to Linux and released it as open source.
-The team at Compaq continued to develop the system, now called OpenSSI, for some time after HP acquired Compaq.
-OpenSSI is currently developed by an independent team.
+The group that created ″LOCUS″ went on to form the Locus Computing Corporation in 1982, and produced versions of the technology derived from it under several names.
+In the mid-1990s, this work culminated in the UnixWare NonStop Clusters product at Tandem Computers, which by 1995 took over the team of the former Locus CC and rights to the technology.
+Compaq would purchase Tandem Computers in 1997.

+The NonStop Clusters were commercialized by Santa Cruz Operation as an add-on for UnixWare.
+When SCO Group stopped selling the product, the developers (brought in by the Tandem acquisition and now working at Compaq) ported the ″NonStop Clusters″ code to Linux and in 2001, now called OpenSSI, released it as open source.
+Employees continued development for some time after Compaq being acquired by Hewlett-Packard (which happened in 2002).
+Over the next decade OpenSSI was enhanced by independent contributors.